Applications for US unemployment benefits fall to 260,000

-WASHINGTON (AP) — The number of people seeking U.S. unemployment benefits fell sharply last week, a sign that strong hiring will likely continue.
+WASHINGTON (AP) — The number of people seeking U.S. unemployment aid dropped sharply last week, the latest sign that businesses are cutting few jobs.